Jochen Zeitz: Harley-Davidson

 In February 2021, inspired by KKR & Co Inc executive Pete Stavros, Zeitz announced the motorcycle maker would give stock grants to employees, including hourly and factory workers, to align with executives and shareholders.

-In December 2021, Zeitz announced LiveWire, the electric-motorcycle division of Harley-Davidson, will become a separate publicly traded company to “operate with the same agility and speed as a startup.”
-The company went public on the NYSE on September 27, 2022.
-On the day of listing, Zeitz was the first CEO to ring the opening and closing bell of trading on the NYSE, also being the first to run two public-listed companies.
-Zeitz serves as LiveWire’s chairman and CEO for up to two years as it searches for a permanent leader.
-Zeitz is credited with bringing the company’s first electric model (Harley-Davidson LiveWireTM) to fruition in 2019.
+In December 2021, Zeitz announced that LiveWire, the electric-motorcycle division of Harley-Davidson, would become a separate publicly traded company to "operate with the same agility and speed as a startup"; the company went public on the New York Stock Exchange (NYSE) on 27 September 2022.
+On the day of listing, Zeitz was the first CEO to ring both the opening and closing bell of trading on the NYSE, also being the first to run two public-listed companies.

-In 2023, The Hardwire is now in its third year of implementation and since its launch, the company has not missed quarterly earnings.
+Serving as Livewire's first Chairman and CEO since going public, he handed over leadership on 12 June 2023 to his successor Karim Donnez, while remaining as Chairman of the company.

+In April 2025, Zeitz announced his intention to retire from Harley-Davidson after five years as CEO, subject to the appointment of a suitable successor.
+In August 2025, it was confirmed that Zeitz would retire from the Company on October 1, 2025.

 Philanthropy

 In 2008 Zeitz founded the not-for-profit Zeitz Foundation for Intercultural Ecosphere Safety to support creative and innovative sustainable projects and solutions that balance conservation, community development, culture, and commerce (the "4Cs") in a quadruple bottom line approach, promoting an inclusive, holistic paradigm of conservation that enhances livelihoods and fosters intercultural dialogue while building sustainable businesses.
-Owner of Segera (an eco-safari retreat and founding Long Run Destination), Zeitz also preserves 50,000 acres of wildlife habitat in Kenya which follows this holistic 4C philosophy to sustainably support its local communities and provide a safe refuge for endangered wildlife.
+Owner of Segera Conservancy (including its eco-safari retreat that is a founding Long Run Destination), Zeitz preserves 50,000 acres of wildlife habitat in Kenya which follows the 4C approach to support its local communities and provide a safe refuge for endangered wildlife.

 Founded by Jochen Zeitz and the ZEITZ foundation in 2009, The Long Run is a membership organisation of nature-based tourism businesses that are committed to driving sustainability through a holistic 4C philosophy.
-Safeguarding over 21 million acres of nature in 22 different countries, touching the lives of over 750,000 people and protecting over 30,000 plant and animal species, The Long Run has become the largest organisation of its kind worldwide.
-Zeitz is also Vice-President of Fauna and Flora International.
+Safeguarding over 21 million acres of nature in 22 different countries, touching the lives of over 750,000 people and protecting over 30,000 plant and animal species, The Long Run is a global membership organization focused on sustainable tourism practices.
+Zeitz is also vice-president of Fauna and Flora International.